vihuang93/costmanagement/README.md

 # 3. 3 Proposed APIs
 ###### Details can be found in the pr, attached postman request and response for better understanding.

-Description: Get a list of aggregated costs of each episode for one show, {id} is the show id.

  ##  a) GET Operation:
+ ###### Description: Get a list of aggregated costs of each episode for one show, excluding amortized costs, {id} is the show id.
+This endpoint is designed to work for both episodic or non-episodic shows

  ###### url path: /costs/{id}
- This is to get cost report for all episodes of a show, excluding amortized costs.
- This endpoint is designed to work for both episodic or non-episodic shows
 Response:
 1) 200 ok
 ```